ismailnyza/vue-chat/docs/folder-structure.md

 - templates         // componets built with shared components

-- pages             // smarts componets that comes from templates with logic
+- views             // smarts componets that comes from templates with logic

 - store             // data store to manage global state